Coddiction-101/AiDump/README.md

 9. ~~CC Characteristics~~
 10. Advantages and Disadvantages of CC
 11. Key Characteristics of CC ( Explain the Virtualization and SOA)
-12. What is the key process in migrating to the cloud
+12. What are the key stages in migrating to the cloud